omercahit/ros_node-red_test/README.md

 ```

 Enter the "node-red" command to your terminal to start the node-red and after that you can go to http://127.0.0.1:1880/ui/ address to use node-red user interface.

+Delete button is not working properly for now.